Bahnhofsviertel: Red-light district

 Frankfurt's red-light district is in Bahnhofsviertel.
 The core of the district consists of Elbestraße, Moselstraße and Taunusstraße.
 The district was more and more dominated by prostitution, especially after 1945.
 The reason being that during World War II, the area was only slightly damaged by bombs, and that many of the hotels located there were used by the US occupation forces for the accommodation of military personnel.
 The great poverty of the German population and the in comparison very wealthy US soldiers formed the sociocultural background for the emergence of the red light district at this point.
 During the Cold War era, American soldiers referred to it as Kaiserstraße, or K-Street.

 There are a number of brothels in Frankfurt's Bahnhofsviertel.
 In 1969, the Frankfurt contractors received Willi Schütz's approval for the opening of the first large brothel at 49-53 Elbestraße.
 The project was supported by the then Frankfurt police chief Gerhard Littmann, who saw in the creation of an Eros Center in the vicinity of the city the only way to deal with the numerous complaints about "commercial malnutrition" in residential areas.
 The 180-room establishment now bears the name Crazy Sexy and is the largest brothel in Germany.
 In 2013, five percent of prostitutes came from Germany; most came from Eastern Europe, Latin America or Asia.
-The Rote Haus at 34 Taunusstrasse has six floors 67 rooms.
+The Rote Haus at 34 Taunusstrasse has six floors and 67 rooms.
 There are 14 brothels in the station district.

 In the neighborhood there are occasionally large raids by the police.
 Counseling centers include the Diakonisches Werk operated Tamara project under the guidance of Doña Carmen.